claudiarella/academic-kickstart/content/home/experience.md

 #   Begin/end multi-line descriptions with 3 quotes `"""`.

 [[experience]]
-  title = "Particle Physics Research Internship in Computing and Data Science" company = "NA62 @ CERN" company_url = "https://na62.web.cern.ch"
+  title = "Particle Physics Research Internship in Modelling and Programming" company = "NA62 @ CERN" company_url = "https://na62.web.cern.ch"
   location = "Geneva, Switzerland" date_start = "2020-07-01"
   date_end = "2020-09-30"
   description = """
- In progress.
+ Contributed to design of an experimental framework for the production and detection of Dark Sector particles in proton beam dump experiments.
+Contributed to development of a specific model to exploit the displaced-vertex signal from the secondary muons of NA62 to probe the parameter space of a theoretically conjectured light exotic scalar generated via muon bremsstrahlung.
+Produced the predicted sensitivity plot using programming language C++ and data analysis software ROOT.
   """

 [[experience]]